 “We’re flying in a Lockheed Eagle series L1011.
 It came off the line 20 months ago.
 It carries a Sim-5 Transponder tracking system.
 Are you telling me I can still flummox this thing with something I bought at Radio Shack?” – Toby Ziegler, West Wing

 We’ve all heard the pre-landing announcement asking that we turn off electronic devices, and most of us have thought it sounded ridiculous (each time reminded me of the above rant from the West Wing pilot episode).
-But a new airline industry report says perhaps there’s a possibility there’s something to it.
+Can a cell phone cause a plane crash?
+A new airline industry report says perhaps there’s a possibility there’s something to it.
 Yes, seriously.

 Scariest quotes from the report:

 - “left GPS is not reading correctly”

 - “rapid changes in cabin altitude and altitude control”

 Note – the report stresses that it is not verifying that the incidents were caused by cell phones, but it includes a sampling of the narratives provided by pilots and crewmembers who believed they were experiencing electronic interference.

 I’m still skeptical, and so is ABC’s John Nance, a former Air Force and commercial pilot: